MicrosoftDocs/power-platform/power-platform/admin/manage-application-users.md

 We're in the process of moving application user management from the legacy web client, as documented in [Enable or disable application users](create-users.md#enable-or-disable-user-accounts).
 Follow these steps to manage application users in the Power Platform admin center.

 > [!NOTE]
-> [Deleting an application user](#delete-inactivate-application-user-preview) is now supported in preview.
+> [Deleting an inactive, application user](#delete-inactivate-application-user-preview) is now supported in preview.

 > [!TIP]
 > Check out the video: [Administer application users, security roles, teams, and users in the Power Platform admin center](https://www.microsoft.com/videoplayer/embed/RWJBr8).